.jpg)

 BIOGRAPHY

-Last season, Ms. Rogali débuted the roles of Princess/Lucy/Fancy Doll #1 in the world premiere of Edward Tulane with Minnesota Opera.
-She also performed her first Hansel in Opera Birmingham’s production of Hansel and Gretel this spring.
+Ms. Rogali began her 2022-23 season by debuting the roles of Princess/Lucy/Fancy Doll #1 in the World Premiere of Edward Tulane with Minnesota Opera.
+That spring, she performed Hansel in Opera Birmingham’s production of Hansel & Gretel.
 On the concert stage, she was featured as the alto soloist in Handel’s Messiah with the Naples Philharmonic, as well as Mozart’s Requiem with The Masterwork Chorus.
-Additionally, she performed Mahler’s Lieder eines fahrenden Gesellen with Williamsport Symphony Orchestra as part of their “Love & Romance” concert.
-Additionally, she returned to The Glimmerglass Festival to sing Stéphano in Roméo et Juliette and Paquette in Candide. [read more...]
+That summer, she returned to The Glimmerglass Festival to sing Stéphano in Roméo et Juliette and Paquette in Candide.
+Opera News singled her out as a “live-wire mezzo [who] aced Stéphano’s tricky chanson.”
+Throughout the season, Ms. Rogali received prestigious accolades including 3rd Place in the Metropolitan Opera Laffont Competition (Eastern Region), 2nd Place in the Opera at Florham Competition, 4th Place in the Giulio Gari International Vocal Competition, the Munday Encouragement Grant in the Jensen Foundation Vocal Competition, 3rd Prize in the Pasadena Vocal Competition, among others.

 CRITICAL ACCLAIM